superman-lopez/monitor-timeouts/README.md

 This will run the monitor script for 60 minutes with 192.168.1.1 as the target of the pings. *Duration as an approximation: the command is actually 60 pings per minute multiplied with the requested duration.
 Actual duration might be longer or shorter depending on the ping results.*

 ### Compatibility
 This script and the installation instructions has been tested on macOS running Bash version 3, Ubuntu Linux running Bash version 4, Synology DSM running Bash version 4.
 I expect you can run this script and the installation instructions on most systems running Bash, without problems.
+On some systems you might need to run the command with elevated rights (`sudo`).